Ireland Branch Office

 - Notary Public

 - Officer of the company on oath before a person having authority to administer an oath

 For countries other than UK, the Constitution must be authenticated.

-If the Constitution or other documents are in a language other than English, the documents should be translated.
+If the Constitution or other company documents are in a language other than English, the documents should be translated.
 If the translation is made outside of Ireland it should be certified to be a correct translation by an Irish diplomatic or consular officer or by any person whom the officer can certify is competent to translate it.